 - Open iTunes.

-- You may also see a warning: "Do you want to allow this computer to access information on [your name]'s iPhone?"
-Click Continue and if required enter the passcode on your iPhone.
+- You may see a warning: "Do you want to allow this computer to access information on [your name]'s iPhone?"
+Click Continue and enter your passcode.

 - It's also possible that a software update will be required on your Mac or PC.
 If that's the case, click Install.